bskinn/sphobjinv/CONTRIBUTING.md

 to ignore coverage on certain line(s) of code.
 Please start a discussion in the issue or PR comments before adding such a pragma.

-Note that while [`tox`](https://github.com/tox-dev/tox/) *is* configured for the project, it is **not** set up to be an everyday test runner.
-Instead, it's used to execute a matrix of test environments checking for the compatibility of different Python and dependency versions.
+Note that while [`tox`](https://tox.wiki/en/latest/) *is* configured for the project, it is **not** set up to be an everyday test runner.
+Instead, it's used to execute an extensive matrix of test environments checking for the compatibility of different Python and dependency versions.
 You can run it if you want, but you'll need working versions of all of Python 3.6 through 3.11 installed and on `PATH` as `python3.6`, `python3.7`, etc. The nonlocal test suite is run for each `tox` environment, so it's best to use at most two parallel sub-processes to avoid oversaturating your network bandwidth; e.g.:

 ```
 $ tox -rp2